ValkyrieStudios/validator/README.md

 v.check({password: 'mysecretpass', password_old: 'myoldpass'}); // true
 ```

-### Array validation
+### Array or KV-Map validation
 Often, we have to deal with things such as validation of sets of data, good examples might be filters where you can have multi-selection.
-To tackle the concept of array validation you can treat any rule as an iterable rule by prefixing `[]` in front of it.
+To tackle the concept of array or KV-map validation you can treat any rule as an iterable rule by prefixing `[]` in front of it.

 For example the rule: `integer|greater_than:0` will validate that the provided value is an integer greater than 0, but if we expect an array of integers that need to be greater than 0 we can use the following: `[]integer|greater_than:0`.